New Jersey’s Independent Colleges & Universities

 – 52% of all computer science advanced degrees

 New Jersey’s Investment in Independent Higher Education

-- Direct State support in fiscal year 2013 to our 14 member institutions equaled zero dollars.
+- Direct State support in fiscal year 2014 to our 14 member institutions equaled $1 million.

 - Our member institutions saved the State of New Jersey over $182 million in FY2013 – the price it would cost the State to educate the New Jersey residents our institutions enrolled at the undergraduate level.